Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 Using Spoke is like writing a coroutine, that runs forwards and in reverse, and that dynamically recompiles and relinks sections of code at runtime.
 It's not literally doing this.
 Spoke is built entirely from vanilla C#.
 But its behaviour is roughly equivalent.

 The tree execution model is implemented in `Spoke.Runtime`.
 The fundamental primitive is the `Epoch`.
 Every node in the tree is a kind of epoch.
 Each epoch declares a block of code to run, which may make side-effects, attach child epochs and declare cleanup callbacks.
 The runtime successively 'ticks' these epochs, causing its code block to run, attaching its child epochs, and scheduling a new batch of epochs to be 'ticked'.
 If a live epoch is ticked again, it first cleans up from the last time.
 Child epochs are detached and disposed, and cleanup callbacks are executed.
-The epochs code block us run again fresh, which may produce a new subtree of epochs and callbacks.
+The epochs code block is run again fresh, which may produce a new subtree of epochs and callbacks.

 Spoke strongly emphasizes an imperative execution order.
 Epochs attach their children in the order the code is written, and on cleanup they are detached in the reverse order.
 Spoke may look declarative, but it is highly imperative.
 Spoke optimizes for cognitive clarity over raw performance.
 It builds up trees in the most predictable and intuitive order, instead of the most optimal order.
 It wants to feel like writing normal imperative code, even when execution flow is indirect and chaotic.